-DArT offers a rapid and DNA sequence-independent shortcut to medium-density genome scans of any plant species (Kilian et al., 2005).
+DArT offers a rapid and DNA sequence-independent shortcut to medium-density genome scans of any plant species.
 A single DArT assay simultaneously types hundreds to thousands of SNPs and insertion/deletion polymorphisms spread across the genome.
-Hence in collaboration with DArT Pty Ltd, Australia extended DArT arrays with 15,360 features for chickpea have been developed at ICRISAT (see Varshney et al., 2010a).
+Hence, in collaboration with DArT Pty Ltd., Australia, extended DArT arrays with 15,360 features for chickpea have been developed at ICRISAT (Varshney et al., 2010a).